Consent For Treatment

 If you have questions about this Notice, please contact Vitality Urgent and Primary Care administration for additional details.

-- What is the testing fee?
+- What is a DOT physical?